 In the Department of Communication, you will learn about communication practices that underlie all of our social interactions, both in face-to-face interaction and in new forums, such as social media.

-The department offers programs leading to master’s and doctoral degrees, with emphases in the three areas of discourse and society, organizational communication and rhetoric.
-Students may pursue research within one of these areas or craft individualized programs of study that cut across the areas, and combine humanistic and social scientific methods.
+The department offers programs leading to bachelors, masters, and doctoral degrees with emphases in organizational communication, discourse and society, and rhetoric and culture.
+Graduate students may pursue research within one of these areas or craft individualized programs of study that cut across the areas and combine humanistic and social scientific methods.

-The PhD in Communication
+PhD in Communication

 Our doctoral program is one of the premier programs in the world, providing graduate students with advanced work in the communication discipline that earns students academic positions at all levels of higher education, including research universities, liberal arts universities and teaching-centered colleges.
 The degree is also appropriate for some non-academic careers, such as organizational communication consulting.